tombensve/APS/APS-Libraries/APSWebTools/docs/aps-web-tools.md

 __public boolean login(String userId, String pw)__

 >  Logs in with a userid and a password.

+> This method does not use or modify any internal state of this object!
+It only uses the APSAuthService that this object sits on.
+This allows code sitting on an instance of this class to use this method for validating a user without having to setup its own service tracker for the APSAuthService when this object is already available due to the code also being an APSAdminWeb member.
+It is basically a convenience.

 _Returns_